darshand15/Elastic_Work_Stealing_Scheduler/README.md

     * The Working state is the initial state for worker 0.
     * The Stealing state is the initial state for all workers except worker 0.
     * The general behaviour for these workers is to transition to the stealing state when they have no jobs on their local queue.
-    * Under the stealing state, the workers might perform multiple unsuccesful steals, interleaved with sleeping before there is a successful steal attempt.
+    * Under the stealing state, the workers might perform multiple unsuccessful steals, interleaved with sleeping, before there is a successful steal attempt.
 The experiments performed as part of this research project intend to comprehensively identify this non-working duration (unsuccessful steals interleaved with sleep before a successful steal attempt) and explore if they can instead be modified to durations where the worker/processor is put to sleep to maximize energy savings.
     * The different states and transitions have been encoded into the scheduler and continuously tracked.
     * The instrumentation code for timing has been embedded into the scheduler to track these transitions, record appropriate timestamps, and generate logs.
     * The recorded measurements are accumulated appropriately to generate various performance metrics.